tokuhirom/Perl-Lexer/README.md

 Of course, this module uses Perl5's private APIs.
 I hope these APIs turn into public.

+If we can use lexer, we can write a source code analysis related things like Test::MinimumVersion, and other things.

+# WHAT API IS NEEDED FOR WRITING MODULES LIKE THIS.

+- Open the token informations for XS hackers.

+    Now, token name, type, and arguments informations are hidden at toke.c and perly.h.

+    I need to define \`PERL\_CORE\` for use it...
+It's too bad.

+    And, I take token\_type and debug\_tokens from toke.c.

 # METHODS

 - my $lexer = Perl::Lexer->new();